-The Company had received advance proceeds of approximately \$20.3 million as of June 30, 2011.
-The remaining \$3.7 million was received in July 2011 when the financing closed.
-Total proceeds were reported net of issuance costs of approximately \$1.2 million.
+The Company received advance proceeds of approximately \$20.3 million as of June 30, 2011.
+The remaining \$3.7 million was received in July 2011 when the Private Placement closed.
+Total proceeds were recorded net of issuance costs of approximately \$1.2 million.
 The Shares and Warrants were recorded as equity at their fair values on the issuance date.